shrik3/schnitzel.nvim/readme.md

 ```

 **Launch neovim**:
-there will be tons of errors, don't worry, just ignore them, ignore them, ignore
+**there will be tons of errors, don't worry**, just ignore them, ignore them, ignore
 them.

 **Initialize all plugins**
-- install Plug plugins `:PlugInstall`
-- install Packer plugins: `:PackerSync` and ':PackerCompile'
+- install Packer plugins: `:PackerSync` and `:PackerInstall`, then `:PackerCompile`
 - restart neovim

 **Don't expect things to work out-of-the-box**
 Some plugins may need manual install, if you encounter errors, follow the info,
 locate the error prone plugin, and check their instructions.

+# Programming: LSPs and others...
+For a quick start check my cheatsheet.

-# how to customize
+# how to build your own setup
 First take a look at how the configs are organized in the following section.

 **To install a plugin**